 A little side note here that I actually booked a trip called Ultimate Peru, Argentina & Brazil which is one trip but no one from my group did that entire trip.
 They all signed up for the Peru Encompassed trip and that’s what I’ll write about here.
 There will be a separate trip on the Argentina and Brazil leg called Argentina & Brazil Adventure.

 Those first initial meetings are exciting but nerve-wracking.
 You just never know who’s going to be part of the group.
 Will people be loud, noisy, rude, pig-headed, quiet, can’t speak English, smelly?
 Not that it matters in the long run but if there are too many clashes of personalities styles it can impact on the trip experience.
 Everyone was on time and we all looked at each other wondering how this little ‘hotch-potch’ of internationals would get along for the next three weeks.
-If I’d known what I was in store with my group, I wouldn’t have been so cautious.
+If I’d known what I was in a store with my group, I wouldn’t have been so cautious.

 Intrepid has a few different styles of trips – Basix, Original or Comfort and I’ve done each one of them, often more than once.
 As someone who has spent many, many years camping, the Basic more than accommodates my needs so a Comfort trip for me is luxury.
 This trip Original trip was successful for two reasons – the Intrepid Guide – Frank and the group who turned out to be the best I’ve ever had the pleasure of travelling with.
 In fact, we are all still in touch one year on and many of my travelling companions I’ve now visited in their own countries.